 Choosing a career path is an important part of your life - and it may not be an easy decision.
 It's okay to be sure unsure what you want to do.
 Below are some helpful tips on how to explore career options that may be a great fit for you.

 Sometimes, you can set up shadowing experiences on your own, with family, friends, or acquaintances -- or by contacting a company or organization that you know offers the sort of experience you're seeking.
-But generally, it's best to work through Career Development, where counselors and advisors can provide guidance and opportunities.
-The Husky Career Network program also is an excellent place to start locating contacts.
+But generally, it's best to work through Career Development & Education, where Career Coaches can provide guidance and opportunities.
+Husky Landing and LinkedIn are excellent places to start locating contacts.